- Grafting Gentiles into the Olive Tree of Israel

 This depiction of the Presence of the Holy One as a sphere of various green colors encircling the One sitting on the throne, who is described in appearance as a fiery red (אֺדֶם) ruby (i.e. a Consuming Fire), reveals to us four important things:

 Symbol #1.
 The brilliant red ruby color residing at the heart of the One who is sitting on the throne is symbolic of the righteousness and holiness of the Holy One, who is described as a Consuming Fire (Esh Okhlah)…The Holy One need not be feared by the humble.
 He is gracious to the humble, not willing that any should perish (in judgment).
 However, He should be greatly feared by the proud.
-For He opposes the proud, who arrogantly claim that they are worthy to stand righteous before Him based on their own good works and not through the righteousness that solely comes through exercising faith in His (the Father of Mercies) Graciousness alone.
+For He opposes the proud, who arrogantly claim that they are worthy to stand righteous before Him based on their own good works and not through the righteousness that solely comes through exercising faith in His—the Father of Mercies—Kindness and Favor (chesed, chen, chanan) alone.

 Symbol #2.
-The brilliant color of green that completely encircles the throne of the Majesty on High (HaGedullah Bamaron) illustrates the pure “innocent,” gracious character of Messiah (green symbolizes innocence).
+The brilliant color of green that completely encircles the throne of the Majesty on High illustrates the pure “innocent,” gracious character (virtue) of God and His heavenly Messiah (green symbolizes innocence).

-Symbol #3.
-The rainbow made out of various shades of green identifies the Prophet-High Priest-King Messiah as being from the emerald tribe of Judah (Exodus 39:11).
-Summary: the pure and innocent color of green reveals that the Messiah is the Holy One who is permanently anointed with the Presence of the Holy Spirit and that He is able to manifest individually and corporately through His people the powerful works of the Spirit (without limit).
+The pure and innocent color of green reveals that the Messiah is permanently anointed with the Presence of the Spirit of the Holy One and that he is able to manifest individually and corporately through his people (Israel) the powerful works (without limit) of the Spirit.